TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 ================================

-Object-oriented programming and Domain-Driven Design specify a structure for our Extension on different levels.
+Object-oriented programming and Domain-Driven Design specify a structure for our extension on different levels.
 Object-oriented programming provides us with the basic building blocks of software development: Objects as combination of data and associated methods.
-Domain Driven Design provides us tools for creating a Model that represents the real world rules in Software.
+Domain Driven Design provides us tools for creating a model that represents the real world rules in software.
 However, we still lack a component that specifies how to react on user requests and what functionality the application will ultimately have.
 The Model View Controller Paradigm provides us exactly that.
-It ensures a clean separation of the Domain Model from the View.
-This clean Separation is the foundation of the smooth interaction between Extbase and Fluid.
+It ensures a clean separation of the domain model from the view.
+This clean separation is the foundation of the smooth interaction between Extbase and Fluid.

 The Model-View-Controller design pattern is the infrastructure that we build our